open-horizon/exchange-api/README.md

     - detect if a pattern is updated with service that has userInput w/o default values, and give warning
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

+## Changes in 2.7.0

+- Notification Framework Update: Nodes only receive node changes about themselves, not other nodes

 ## Changes in 2.6.0

 - Fixed issue 262 - get icp cluster name once at the beginning